 Question 7: Is nutrition particularly important for my pet?

 Answer 7: Yes, nutrition is largely important to your pet living a long and healthy life by not suffering from the medical effects of being overweight.
 Your pet, much like people, can develop diabetes and heart disease from over eating or not having a properly balanced diet.
-We have a line of diet foods here at Atlanta that we can specially pair with your pet to give them proper nutrition and care.
+We have a line of diet foods here at Atlanta West that we can specially pair with your pet to give them proper nutrition and care.

 Question 8: How long should I wait to bring in my pet after a change in behavior?

 Answer 8: Changes in pet’s behavior can be a signal for a large variety of problems, both major and minor.
 Simply letting your Veterinarian know that your pet has recently changed their behavior allows them to use tools and experience to develop solutions.
 Schedule an appointment with our Veterinarians as soon as possible if you notice a change in the your pet's behavior.

 Question 9: What should I do if I notice visible parasites on my pet?

 Answer 9: If you notice visible parasites on your pet at any point we recommend you bring them in for a visit immediately.
 Fleas and ticks carry and can transmit a number of diseases to your pet including Lyme Disease and Rocky Mountain Spotted Fever.
 Also, your pet can bring these parasites into your home.

 Question 10: What if my pet has an after hours problem?